Local TMS Treatment

 How TMS Treatment Works

-Unlike other forms of brain stimulation such as electroconvulsive therapy, TMS does not require surgery, sedation, anesthesia, or the implantation of electrodes, and does not affect one’s memory or cognition.
-Additionally, instead of electric currents, TMS therapy works off of the same type of magnetic energy pulses used in MRI machines to safely activate areas of the brain that control one’s mood.
+Unlike other forms of brain stimulation, TMS is non-invasive, doesn’t require surgery, sedation, or anesthesia, and has no impact on memory or cognition.
+TMS therapy uses magnetic energy pulses similar to MRI machines to safely activate mood-regulating areas of the brain.

-Patients have reported fewer side effects from TMS than those experienced as a result of medication.
-Whereas antidepressants circulate throughout the bloodstream, affecting other areas of the body, TMS is a non-systemic form of depression treatment.
-The most common side effects of TMS therapy are minimal and may include headaches as well as some scalp discomfort during or after treatment.
-These side effects are mild to moderate and generally improve over time with each session.
+Patients have reported fewer side effects from TMS than medications.
+Unlike medications, TMS is a non-systemic depression treatment, meaning it does not enter the bloodstream.
+The most common side effects of TMS include headaches and scalp discomfort.
+These side effects are mild to moderate and generally improve with each session.

-For optimal results, subsequent rounds of TMS treatment are usually recommended and consist of daily sessions for several weeks.
-When delivered at regular intervals, this treatment is referred to as repetitive TMS (rTMS).
-Deep TMS is another type of TMS therapy that covers a larger and deeper area of the brain and often requires shorter, less frequent sessions.
-Many patients notice a change in mood after a few weeks of treatment.
+For optimal results, TMS treatment involves daily sessions over several weeks.
+This treatment is referred to as repetitive TMS (rTMS).
+Another type of TMS therapy, deep TMS, covers a larger area and requires shorter, less frequent sessions.
+Patients often experience mood improvement after a few weeks of treatment.

-Before receiving TMS treatment, patients sit in a comfortable chair and are given earplugs while a physician maps out the best possible placement of the machine.
-Patients may hear clicking sounds as the machine produces stimulating pulses.
-The appropriate frequency and dose of magnetic energy can be adjusted depending on one’s symptoms and side effects.
-Many patients report long-lasting relief from depression as a result of TMS Therapy.
-If a patient’s symptoms improve, ongoing or maintenance treatment options should be considered in addition to other standard forms of depression treatment.
+Before receiving TMS treatment, patients are seated comfortably while the physician determines the optimal machine placement.
+The machine produces stimulating pulses, and the frequency and dose of magnetic energy can be adjusted based on symptoms and side effects.
+Patients often report long-lasting relief from depression after completing TMS therapy.
+If symptoms improve, ongoing treatment options may be considered alongside standard depression treatments.